A visit to the Sydney Harbour Pylon Lookout

 Have you heard of the Sydney Harbour Bridge Pylon Lookout and museum?
-Well, if not, read on because I believe a visit to this iconic Sydney lookout is the best way to get a bird’s-eye view of the city.
+Well, if not, I hope this page convinces you to pay it a visit because I believe this iconic Sydney lookout is the best way to get a bird’s-eye view of the city.
+It is one of my favourite spots to take visitors, read on to see why it think it’s worth putting on your itinerary.

 When it opened in 1934, the Harbour Bridge Pylon Lookout provided the finest view of the harbour that Sydneysiders had ever seen.
 Sitting at the top of the granite covered southeast pylon on the southeast side of the Sydney Harbour Bridge, this original Sydney lookout offers 360-degree views over the city.

-After a brief history lesson, over 2 levels in the small museum you emerge on the top floor and are rewarded with a vista that has been impressing guests for over 80 years.
+After a brief history lesson, over two levels in the small museum you emerge on the top floor and are rewarded with a vista that has been impressing guests for over 80 years.

 Some people consider the Pylon Lookout to be the poor cousin of the Bridgeclimb, but I beg to differ.
 I think it is one of our most underrated attractions.
 Both are worth a visit, but if your budget doesn’t stretch to the big climb, do not fret; the Pylon Lookout has lots to offer.